anish-kumar-code/Open-Learning-API/README.md

 PATCH  /api/admin/post/update/:id       - Update post
 ```

-> ⚠️ For more details, visit the documentation folder inside the project.
+> ⚠️ For more details, visit the API Documentation folder inside the project.

 ---